WRQR-FM

 WRQR-FM (105.5 MHz, "Rocky 105.5") is a radio station licensed to Paris, Tennessee and serves Paris, McKenzie, Tennessee, and Murray, Kentucky.
 It broadcasts a classic rock format.
-The station is owned and operated by Forever Media, through licensee Forever South Licenses, LLC.
+The station is owned and operated by Forever Communications, through licensee Forever South Licenses, LLC.
 The syndicated Ace & TJ Show is carried weekday mornings.

 On February 3, 2020, WRQR-FM changed their format from top 40/CHR to classic rock, branded as "Rocky 105.5".